Spice up your inbox with FREE German recipes and an exclusive free recipe ebook!

 If you want something quick, German fried potatoes, or bratkartoffeln, are a family favorite that my Uroma (Oma's Mutti) used to whip up for easy lunches.
 I still love making them on the BBQ or over the fire with green onions, salt, pepper, and a little sour cream.

-Plain mashed potatoes are another great potato side.
-Just boiled potatoes mashed with milk, butter, and salt and pepper.
+The recipe: Just boiled potatoes mashed with milk, butter, and salt and pepper.
+Add some roasted garlic for an extra kick.
 Simple, classic, and delicious!

 My sister and I used to make what we called 'volcanoes'.
 Whenever Oma would serve mashed potatoes as a side with her famous gravy, we would mold our potatoes with a fork into the shape of a volcano.
 Then, scoop a hole in the center and pour the gravy in until it overflowed.
 I still love doing this :)